denyahnov/rc2022/EngineeringNotebook.md

 Because of the limited time working on the robot in person, we began testing out with [different robot designs](https://github.com/denyahnov/rc2022/blob/main/EngineeringNotebook.md#photos) using parts from home or [Studio 2.0](https://www.bricklink.com/v2/build/studio.page), a virtual LEGO builder.

 ### **Robot Code:**
-Our robots are coded in [Python](https://www.python.org/) using the [ev3dev](https://www.ev3dev.org/) library.
+Our robots are coded in [Python](https://www.python.org/) language using the [ev3dev](https://www.ev3dev.org/) library.
 All our code is publicly available on our [GitHub repository](https://github.com/denyahnov/rc2022/).

 We run the main chunk of our code in a single main loop, which uses utilities and functions from other files.
-We use a sperate thread for bluetooth communication.
+We use a seperate thread for bluetooth communication, allowing for it to run simultaneousy with the main run.
 We started off by using [EV3Sim](https://ev3sim.mhsrobotics.club/), an application developed by the school to practice coding in a virtual environment.
 It helped us build the foundation of our code while working from home.

 Our code accounts for robot inconsistency and faulty sensors.
 The main chunk of logic stays the same but small functions like converting ball position to robot direction has configurable variables that shift between robots.

-We use bluetooth communication between to robots to...
+We use bluetooth for communication between robots.
+We have one robot run as a server and the other connects afterwards as a client.
+The robots relay whatever information they recieve between themselves e.g. Ball Possession, Current Attack/Defense State, etc.

 ### **Photos:**
 **Prototypes:**